-The Hedgerows Regulations 1997 mean that it is against the law to remove most hedges without permission.
+Under the Hedgerows Regulations 1997 you cannot remove most hedges without permission.
 Removal is uprooting or otherwise destroying a hedgerow.
-There are a few exceptions.
-These include essential work by the utilities and emergency access.

 Proper maintenance, including coppicing, severe pruning and ‘laying’ are allowed without specific permission.